Patient Participation Group (PPG)

 Would you like to take part - new members always welcome?

-If so, please attend our next Patient Participation Group Meeting in Health Education Room at Chrisp Street Health Centre on Tuesday 10 October 2017 at 1pm.
-Refreshments provided!
+If so, please attend our next Patient Participation Group Meeting on 9 July 2019 at 6pm.
+The meeitngs take place in the Health Education Room (room 2) at Chrisp Street Health Centre (refreshments provided).
+Speak with our Reception team for more details - call the surgery on 020 7515 4860.

 In addition, we are looking for new ways to engage with our patients particularly younger patients, parents of young families (or parents to be), patients with disabilities, carers and those from different ethnic backgrounds.
 If coming to a meeting is not for you, we want to find the best way to get representation from you, whether that's meeting in the day time, away from the practice or virtually, online.